edward5419/Circulus_cs5550_ADC_driver/README.md

-# CS5550 ADC module driver code
+# CS5550 ADC Module Driver Code

-Driver code for CS5550 ADC module
+Driver code for CS5550 ADC module.

-## functions
+## Functions

-- void CS5550_InitDRV(void);
+- **`void CS5550_InitDRV(void);`**
-initiate CS5550 module. register is controlled as explained in datasheet.
+  Initiates the CS5550 module.
+The register is controlled as explained in the datasheet.

-- void TransferByteDRV(unsigned char dat);
+- **`void TransferByteDRV(unsigned char dat);`**
-transfer a byte data to CS5550, everytime transfer a bit, you need to set SCLK high and low.
+  Transfers a byte of data to the CS5550.
+Each time a bit is transferred, you need to set SCLK high and low.

-- unsigned long CS5550_ReadRegisterDRV();
+- **`unsigned long CS5550_ReadRegisterDRV();`**
-CORE FUNCTION! read 24bit ADC value from CS5550.
+  CORE FUNCTION!
+Reads a 24-bit ADC value from the CS5550.

-these three function if enough to use CS5550, and other function is legacy. but please notice that the pins such as SCLK, CS, SDO, SDI, you need to set your own pin according to your board.
+These three functions are sufficient to use the CS5550, while other functions are legacy.
+Please note that you need to set your own pins (SCLK, CS, SDO, SDI) according to your board.